-Travel time for smolts from the release site (Roza Dam) to McNary Dam during the 2021 migration year varied between hatchery- and natural-origin smolts (Figure 5).
+Travel time for smolts from the release site (Roza Dam) to McNary Dam during the 2022 migration year varied between hatchery- and natural-origin smolts.
 Most of the smolts were released in April/May, which is a typical peak outmigration period.
 As a result, most of the fish generally exhibited immediate outmigration behavior after release.
-Travel time from Roza Dam to McNary Dam for hatchery-origin smolts ranged from 8 to 50 days (mean±SE $30.7\pm1.6$ days, see table 5); whereas the travel time for natural-origin smolts ranged from 8 to 70 days ( $42.6\pm2.7$ days).
-Average travel times for both groups were considerably longer in 2021 than in 2019 or 2020 (Figure 6).
+Travel time from Roza Dam to McNary Dam for hatchery-origin smolts ranged from 8 to 58 days (mean $\pm$ SE 28.24 $\pm$ 1.65 days, see table 5); whereas the travel time for natural-origin smolts ranged from 42 to 47 days (43.6 $\pm$ 0.9 days).

-Since the hatchery-origin smolts were larger than natural-origin smolts (figure 7A), size might have played a role in the travel time difference between the hatchery and natural groups.
+Since the hatchery-origin smolts were larger than natural-origin smolts (Table 2), size might have played a role in the travel time difference between the hatchery and natural groups.
 The hatchery smolts took less time to reach McNary Dam than the natural-origin smolts.
 Previous results have shown that travel time varied among years and the variation might have been related to the variation in river flow among years.
-In general, the travel time between Roza and McNary dams decreased as river flow increased (Figure 7B).
+In general, the travel time between Roza and McNary dams decreased as river flow increased.